 But as time moved on, the company met the same fact as most other British manufacturers, and went bankrupt.
 Now, reincarnated, times have changed, the masses are no longer yearning for cheap sports cars, the modern MG, to survive, needs a cheap little hatchback that can sell and appeal to the crowd.
 Cue the MG3, a supermini with style.
 Paul hooked me up with oneto shoot.

 When first confronted with the car, I was actually impressed.
-Sure, I knew it is a affordable car, and expectations were set accordingly, but this is one supermini I wouldn’t mind being seen in, it is one handsome little car.
+Sure, I know it is an affordable car, and expectations were set accordingly, but this is one supermini I wouldn’t mind being seen in, it is one handsome little car.
 One thing for sure, if you were to ask someone that didn’t know about MG, they wouldn’t figure that this is a sub £10,000 car.
 From the front, the car looks unreasonably tidy, in fact, I really like the car from the front.
 It reminds me a bit of the Renault Clio.

 In its segment, if you wanted a stylish car, you really can do much worse.
 Its competition, such as the Dacia Sandero and Volkswagen Up has a lot to step up to if they want to stand a chance.
 The car is very well proportioned, everything feels planned and measured before being decided.
 It’s not forcefully feeding ‘cuteness’ or the typical ‘angry puppy’ look to the customers.